Top 10 Archery Errors and How to Avoid Them

 Failing to utilize training and archery shops

-When it comes to learning from the best of the best, coaches and pro archery shop workers are your best bet.
-If you’re ordering arrows online and practicing at a home range, you’re missing out on a major aspect of archery training.
+Coaches and pro-archery shop workers are your best bet for learning from the best of the best.
+If you’re ordering arrows online and practicing at a home range, you’re missing out on a significant aspect of archery training.
 Consulting the pros is the best way to improve, from choosing archery equipment to following through on your shot.

 Heading to a local archery shop will introduce you to professionals and fellow archers.
 They’ll help you choose the best bows, arrows, and accessories to fit your skill level, size, and budget.
-Shops will also point you in the direction of great coaches and training sessions.
+Shops will also point you toward great coaches and training sessions.

-Another great way to utilize local resources is making a “archery lessons near me” search.
+Another great way to utilize local resources is making an “archery lessons near me” search.
 There may be opportunities for training, “archery classes near me”, and clubs to get more involved in the scene.
-Not to mention, you’ll meet plenty of archer friends along the way.
+You’ll also meet plenty of archer friends along the way.

 Now that you know which mistakes to avoid, improving your skill has never been easier.
-Keep practicing, get the right archery equipment, and don’t forget to have fun!
-Before you go, check out more from Crow Survival for additional info on all things archery.
+Keep practicing, get the right archery equipment, and have fun!